-Borcherds' method has been applied to many K3 and Enriques surfaces.
-With the advances in machine computing power, the geometric information that can be obtained by means of this method is rapidly expanding.
-A secondary aim of this paper is to highlight the usefulness and strength of this method by applying it to an important K3 surface.
+With the advances in machine computing power, the geometric information that can be obtained by Borcherds' method is rapidly expanding.
+A project is also underway to implement this method in a new computer algebra system [19].
+A secondary aim of this paper is to highlight the power and utility of Borcherds' method through its application to a significant K3 surface.